Saturday, August 11, 2007

 Guadalajara was our next destination.
 I liked the city and our hotel a lot.
 The climate was wonderful.
 I remember thinking that I wouldn't mind living there.
 We stayed there two nights, and washed some clothes in our hotel bathroom, because they'd have two days to dry.
 The clothes dried overnight, much more quickly than we thought.

 We visited nearby Tlaquepaque, which today seems to be a major shopping center.
-In the quaint old town area, authentic Mexican arts and crafts were displayed for admiration and sale.
+In the quaint old town area, authentic Mexican arts and crafts were on display for sale.
 I wonder if we went there to shop.
 I believe we went to visit the historic area and to see the crafts.
 We were not traveling with lots of extra money for shopping.
 What we had was for expenses of the trip.
 I don't remember buying anything there.
 I think we were intent on getting to el Distrito Federal.

 We were advised not to drink the water and not to eat uncooked fruits and vegetables while we were in Mexico.
 We drank Cokes and a Mexican beer which I enjoyed, Carta Blanca.
 I Googled the beer, and it is still sold today.
 We eventually forgot about the warnings for fruits and vegetables and ate them with no worse results than a mild case of Montezuma's revenge while we were in Mexico City.